systemslab/popper-paper/paper/paper.md

 # The DevOps Toolkit {#sec:toolkit}

-In this section we review and highlight salient features of items from the DevOps toolbox that make them amenable to organize all the artifacts associated to an academic article.
-To guide our discussion, we refer to the generic experimentation workflow (top) in
-@Fig:exp_workflow viewed through a DevOps looking glass (bottom).
-In
-@sec:popper we analyze more closely the composability of these tools and describe general guidelines (a convention) on how to structure projects making use of these tools.
+In this section we review and highlight salient features of the DevOps toolbox that makes it amenable to organize all the artifacts associated to an academic article.
+To guide our discussion, we refer to the generic experimentation workflow (top) in @Fig:exp_workflow, viewed through a DevOps looking glass (bottom).
+In @Sec:popper we analyze more closely the composability of these tools and describe general guidelines (the convention) on how to structure projects that make use of the DevOps toolbox.

 ## Version Control